KeerthanaGarimella/azure-function-demo/readme.md

 ## 🚀 Project Overview

-We create a simple HTTP-triggered Azure Function that returns `"Hello, <name>!"` and deploy it using a 3-stage Azure DevOps pipeline:
+We create a simple HTTP-triggered Azure Function that returns `"Hello, world!"` and deploy it using a 3-stage Azure DevOps pipeline:

 1. **Build Stage** – Install dependencies and package the function
 2. **Test Stage** – Run unit tests